How to Make Coconut Milk (No-Strain Option)

 Why Make Homemade Coconut Milk

-Homemade coconut milk is so much less expensive than store-bought, and it has no additives.
-No sweeteners (unless you want them) and no emulsifiers or preservatives.
+Homemade coconut milk is so much less expensive than store-bought, and it has no unwanted additives like emulsifiers or preservatives.

-How to Make Coconut Milk (Best Method + No-Strain Option)
+How to Make Coconut Milk (Hot Water Method and No-Strain Option)

 The best way to make homemade coconut milk is to use hot water to soften the dried coconut.
 This yields a smoother result that's closer to store-bought.